 Oregano is a warm and aromatic yet slightly bitter herb in the mint family.
 Good quality oregano has a pungency that numbs the tongue.
 The best quality oregano is grown in a warm, dry climate.
 The name is derived from the Greek, meaning "mountain of joy".
 Sunlight encourages the concentration of the essential oils that give oregano its flavor.
-Two other herbs are used in the same ways as common oregano but have different culinary and medicinal properties.
+Two other herbs are used in the same ways as common oregano but have different properties.
 Mexican oregano is a plant in the verbena family that has an even stronger flavor, while marjoram is a closely related plant that lacks oregano's essential oil and has a different, gentler "mouth feel."

 Specific: No known precautions.